ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 Code should be passing integration and unit tests as defined in code on all supported plaforms by the evolving continuous integration systems, or be explicitly exempted by a codeowner.
 This is both for code quality and so maintenence of CI systems is not overlooked.

-All of these controls will be managed automatically by the Gitlab server.
+All of these controls will be managed automatically by the Github server.

 (discussion note, maybe want an additional control (Amit?) on master/releases, I don't expect too often..).